Websoft9/aws/docs/stack-deployment.md

 2. Search "Websoft9" and view the list of images of Websoft9.
    ![Search image of Websoft9](https://libs.websoft9.com/Websoft9/DocsPicture/zh/aws/aws-mkss-websoft9.png)

-3. Click the image you want, then click【Continue to Subscribe】after jump to the product page.
+3. Click the image you want, then click 【Continue to Subscribe】 after jump to the product page.
    ![Subscribe image](https://libs.websoft9.com/Websoft9/DocsPicture/zh/aws/aws-rs-websoft9.png)

 4. Accept Terms and Conditions as the system prompts.